Here it is! This is finally done (sans a few tweaks from the client).

 Come check it out, it should be fun!
-If you’ve never seen Chicken Shit Bingo, now’s your chance, not to mention Dale Watson.
+If you’ve never seen Chicken Shit Bingo, now’s your chance, not to mention see Dale Watson perform live.

 In the next few days I will be updating my website.
 I already fixed everything up on the backend; now to prepare all of the files and upload!